Ukyo Sasahara: Super Formula

 Sasahara driving the Dallara SF23 in 2024 at Mobility Resort Motegi.

-Sasahara made his Super Formula debut with Team Mugen, replacing Juri Vips where initially to compete in this series, but due to COVID-19 border restriction in Japan prevents Vips to entering Japan, and compete for the entire season.
-Initially Sasahara not compete in Super Formula for 2021, but he competed for the first 2 rounds as he replaces Tadasuke Makino at Dandelion Racing after Makino suffered meningitis.
+Sasahara made his Super Formula debut with Team Mugen, replacing Jüri Vips where initially to compete in this series, but due to COVID-19 border restriction in Japan prevented Vips to entering Japan, and compete for the entire season.
+Sasahara was originally not scheduled to compete in Super Formula for 2021, but he competed for the first two rounds as he replaced Tadasuke Makino at Dandelion Racing after Makino suffered meningitis.
 Sasahara claimed his maiden podium in the series on the second round.
-Sasahara returns to Team Mugen for 2022 season of Super Formula with Team Mugen.
-Sasahara made his maiden win in Super Formula, as he won at Fuji, and finished 6th in the standings.
+Sasahara returned to Team Mugen for 2022 season of Super Formula with Team Mugen.
+Sasahara made his maiden win in Super Formula, as he won at Fuji, and finished sixth in the standings.

 Sasahara competed in Super Formula as well, after replaces his Super GT Teammate Alesi in the Vantelin Team TOM'S for the last four rounds.